 Island hopping on the Aeolian Islands

 The Aeolian Islands in the south of Italy are a geological paradise.
-Especially if you’re a volcano geek like me. 😉 The islands are the stuff of legends.
-The phenonemon of eruptive mountains we now know as volcanoes is actually named after one of them: the fiery island of Vulcano.
+Home to the actively steaming islands of Stromboli and Vulcano, both classified as a specific volcanic eruption type.
+The phenonemon of eruptive mountains we know as volcanoes is actually named after one of them: the Aeolian island Vulcano.

 The Italian volcano islands

-Vulcano itself was named after the Roman god of fire, and considered to be his sacred workshop where he forged bolts of lightning in its fiery pits.
+Vulcano itself was named after the Roman god of fire.
+The fiery island was considered to be his sacred workshop where he forged bolts of lightning in its fiery pits.
 The famous Stromboli, the ancient lighthouse of the Mediterranean, has given its name to the type of gentle fountain eruptions it has been spewing forth almost continuously since Roman times.

 Strombolian eruption, Stromboli, Aeolian Islands, Italy